Concrete Bag Calculator

 - Decide bags vs mix - under 1 cubic yard, bags are practical.
 Above 2, order ready-mix.

-| Bag Size | Yield per Bag | Bags per Cubic Yard | Approx. Retail Price |
+| Bag Size | Yield per Bag | Bags per Cubic Yard | Bags per Pallet | Approx. Retail Price |

-| 80 lb | 0.60 ft³ | 45 bags | ~$6.50 each |
+| 80 lb | 0.60 ft³ | 45 bags | 42 bags | ~$6.50 each |

-| 60 lb | 0.45 ft³ | 60 bags | ~$5.00 each |
+| 60 lb | 0.45 ft³ | 60 bags | 56 bags | ~$5.00 each |

-| 40 lb | 0.30 ft³ | 90 bags | ~$3.75 each |
+| 40 lb | 0.30 ft³ | 90 bags | 80 bags | ~$3.75 each |

 Price per cubic yard: 80 lb bags ≈ $293, 60 lb bags ≈ $300, 40 lb bags ≈ $338.
-Larger bags are more cost-efficient and require less mixing time.
+Larger bags are more cost-efficient and need less mixing time; smaller bags are easier to carry.
+Pallet counts are standard for Quikrete and Sakrete - confirm with your supplier before ordering a full pallet.

 When to Use Bags vs. Ready-Mix